daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ### *Project set up*

 Ariana, Pierrick, and Danielle sourced materials for the E5 adult project including buying tank bins, finding shade cloth, and cleaning water tables.
 Light levels in the high light treatment will be 500-700 PAR peaking during the day and the low light treatment will reduce by 65% to approx. 100-300 PAR.
-[See details on this project here](https://urol-e5.github.io/2022/09/20/E5-Moorea-Adult-Stressor-Experiment.html).
+[See details on this project in the Adult Stressor notebook post](https://urol-e5.github.io/).

 Ariana also discussed experimental design with the E5 team and we have revised the experimental approach to include two sampling time points with fragments sourced from 10 colonies/genotypes.